Sucralose is a synthetic sweetener that enjoys versatile use in beverages, foods, dental care products, and generally as a sugar substitute.

 Finally, the storage hormone has the task of storing supplied energy the body is not immediately demanding.
 Therefore, the higher the insulin level, the more efficient the fat accumulation.

-Against this background, a study published in the journal Diabetes Care compared drinking water with and without sucralose.
+Against this background, a study published in Diabetes Care compared drinking water with and without sucralose.

 Oral intake of the sweetened water increased the test subjects’ insulin levels by up to 50 percent (Pepino et al. 20136).